oldBuho/DataViz_datoramaSalesforce/README.md

 # Datorama_DataViz
-Dashboard screenshots :: all sensitive data has been erased
+Dashboards :: all sensitive data has been erased/covered